Clinical Research Training (SEARCH)

 SEARCH Volunteers function as trainee research assistants, and will be trained to help screen and enroll eligible patients into multiple research studies that are currently recruiting in the ED.
 The specific goals of this initiative are to provide a constant research presence in the ED, to improve recruitment rates for ongoing studies, and to educate and mentor future research and/or health care professionals.

 What do SEARCH Volunteers do?

 In this program, volunteers work during scheduled shifts in the ED with another SEARCH trainee and under the supervision of an experienced SEARCH Research Assistant (RA) to help identify and enroll patients for approximately 10-14 studies.
-Each of the two SEARCH trainees will take on a different role per shift.
-One trainee will act as an agent of SickKids, and will be the first research point of contact for patients and families arriving in the ED.
-As they arrive, the SEARCH agent will be scanning the ED patient tracking system to identify possible eligible patients, and will also be the first to approach these families to assess their willingness to discuss a study with the RA.
-The second trainee acts as the RA-trainee, and will get to assist and shadow the SEARCH RA to learn more about research processes within the ED, gradually taking on more responsibility under the RA's supervision.
+Each of the two SEARCH trainees will take on a different role per shift; Desk Trainee or Floor Trainee.
+The Desk Trainee will act as an agent of SickKids, and will be the first research point of contact for patients and families arriving in the ED.
+As they arrive, the Desk Trainee will be scanning the ED patient tracking system to identify possible eligible patients, and will be the first to approach these families to assess their willingness to discuss a study with the RA.
+The Floor Trainee acts as an RA-trainee, and will get to assist and shadow the SEARCH RA to learn more about research processes within the ED, gradually taking on more responsibility under the RA's supervision.
 If you join the program, you will be able to act in both roles, alternating with each shift.